Academic Curriculum Vitae

-Areas of Specialization: Aesthetics (especially the philosophy of dance, improvisation, and performance), American Philosophy, Philosophy of Law
+Areas of Research Specialization: Aesthetics (especially the philosophy of dance, improvisation, and performance), Philosophy of Law, American Philosophy

-Areas of Competence: Pre-Law Advising, Ethics, Philosophy of Human Rights, and Philosophy of Human Identity (race, gender, sexual orientation, and disability)
+Areas of Competence: Ethics, Philosophy of Mind, Philosophy of Human Rights, Philosophy of Human Identity (Race, Gender, Sexual Orientation, Disability)

 Columbia University, Columbia College, New York, NY.
 Bachelor of Arts, Philosophy (May 1990).
 Editorial Columnist, The Columbia Spectator.
 Parliamentary Debating Association.
 Witness for Peace delegate, Managua and La Victoria, Nicaragua.

-University of London, King’s College, London, England (1988-1989).
+University of London, King’s College, London, UK(1988-1989).
 Junior Year Abroad Philosophy Student.
 Feature Writer, King’s College Student Newsletter.
 Kings’ College Players.

 Journal Articles, Book Chapters, and Encyclopedia Entries

-[Forthcoming in 2019] with co-authors Sara Houston and Einav Katan-Schmid.
+With Einav Katan-Schmid and Sara Houston.
 “Dance as Embodied Ethics.”
-In The Routledge Companion to Performance Philosophy.
-Edited by Laura Cull and Alice Lagaay.
-London: Routledge.
+In The Routledge Companion to Performance Philosophy, Ch.
+39, 379-386, edited by Laura Cull Ó Maoilearca and Alice Lagaay.
+Abingdon, Oxon: Routledge, 2020.

-[Forthcoming in 2019] “Dance Rhythm.”
-In The Aesthetics of Rhythm: Science, Philosophy, Music, Dance, Poetics, edited by Andy Hamilton, Max Paddison, and Peter Cheyne.
-Oxford: Oxford University Press.
+“Dance Rhythm.”
+In The Philosophy of Rhythm: Aesthetic, Music, Poetics, Ch.
+5, 91-98, edited by Peter Cheyne, Andy Hamilton, and Max Paddison.
+Oxford: Oxford University Press, 2019.

-[In press] “Perceiving Live Improvisation.”
-In Perception, Cognition, and Aesthetics.
-Edited by Dena Shottenkirk, Manuel Curado, and Steven S. Gouveia, Chapter 6.
+“Perceiving Live Improvisation in the Performing Arts.”
+In Perception, Cognition, and Aesthetics, 106-119, edited by Dena Shottenkirk, Manuel Curado, and Steven S. Gouveia.
 London: Routledge, 2019.

-With Michael Deckard.“Beauty in Disability: An Aesthetics for Dance and for Life.”
-In Dance and Quality of Life, Social Indicators Research Series, Vol. 73.
-Edited by Karen Bond.
-Chapter 11, 185-206.
+With Michael Deckard.
+“Beauty in Disability: An Aesthetics for Dance and for Life.”
+In Dance and Quality of Life, Social Indicators Research Series, Vol. 73, Chapter 11, 185-206, edited by Karen Bond.
 Netherlands: Springer, 2019.

 “Dancing in Time.”
 In The Routledge Handbook of Philosophy of Temporal Experience, 339-348, edited by Ian Phillips.
 London: Routledge, 2017.